Drink plenty of water

 "Oh.
 Is that good?"

 Contemplating his question, Kureha leaned back in her chair.
 She had seen horrible pain in her time.
 She had lived through corrupt kingships and a new age of pirates.
 There had been those who had died in her care, despite her best efforts.
 There had been times when the misery had threatened to overwhelm her.
-But she had also saved thousands, brought babies into the world, and brought a sense of comfort into the lives of the suffering.
+But she had also saved thousands, brought babies into the world, and brought comfort into the lives of the suffering.
 There was a sense contentment Kureha felt that couldn't quite be explained in words.

 The smiling face of the quack doctor flashed through her mind's eye, and Kureha's grin returned.